-Even though it feels dry to the touch after one to three hours, you need to wait at least three to five before putting on a second coat.
+Even though it feels dry to the touch after one to three hours, you need to wait for at least three to five before putting on the second coat.
 Also keep in mind that since latex paint dries on the outside first, it takes at least 14 days for it to cure.

 Some experts say you can paint year round, but it is completely dependent on your location.
 For example, in areas that have especially severe winters, it can get too cold for the paint to ever cure.

 In Colorado, the average high in October is 66 degrees with an average low of 37 degrees, so the countdown is on for getting your outdoor painting finished up.

 Need some exterior painting tips for fall?
 Check out this video:

 As mentioned in the video, preparation is an essential part of painting any time of year.
 It will make the job go much smoother if you remove loose paint and repair any surface flaws with a compound rated for exterior use.

 - Cleaning the walls and letting them completely dry